mobizt/FirebaseClient/README.md

 The following authentication/authorization classes generate and hold the `access token` and `secret key` for Firebase/Google APIs privilege access.

 - The `ServiceAuth` class is for `OAuth2.0 access token authorization using service account`.
-The `Service Account` will be used for user authentication and it also provides the `access token` that uses in the authorization requests.
+The `Service Account` will be used for user authentication and it also provides the `access token` that uses in the Firebase/Google Cloud REST API requests.

-- The `AcessToken` class is for `OAuth2.0 access token authorization`, which the `access token` from the user authentication process in other applications will be used in the authorization requests.
+- The `AcessToken` class is for `OAuth2.0 access token authorization`, which the `access token` from the user authentication process in other applications will be used in the Firebase/Google Cloud REST API requests.

 - The `LegacyToken` class that holds the `database secret` that used as the `secret key` for `Realtime Database` privilege access.